aistabci/abci-docs/en/docs/tips/spack.md

 !!! caution
     Spack installs software under a directory where Spack was installed.
-    Manage software installed by Sapck by yourself, for example, by uninstalling unused software, because it consumes large amount of disk space if you install many software.
+    Manage software installed by Sapck by yourself, for example, by uninstalling unused software, because Spack consumes large amount of disk space if you install many software.

 ## Setup Spack {#setup-spack}

 ### Install {#install}

-Installing Spack is completed by cloning it from GitHub and checking out the version we use.
+You can install Spack by cloning from GitHub and checking out the version you want to use.
 ```
 [username@es1 ~]$ git clone https://github.com/spack/spack.git
 [username@es1 ~]$ cd ./spack
 [username@es1 ~/spack]$ git checkout v0.13.3
 ```

-After that, Spack can be used by loading a setup shell script.
+After that, you can use Spack by loading a setup shell script.
 ```
 [username@es1 ~]$ source ${HOME}/spack/share/spack/setup-env.sh
 ```